truenas/documentation/content/GettingStarted/Install/ConsoleSetupMenuScale.md

 * **1) Configure network interfaces**

-  Use this to configure the primary network interface with a static IP address, also known as an 'alias' IP address.
+  Use this to configure the primary network interface with a static IP address, also known as an alias IP address.
   This is for switching away from the DHCP-assigned IP address TrueNAS provides when the system boots after installing SCALE.
   Also, use this to set up other network interfaces or to add alias/static IP addresses for the primary interface.